 The project is jointly funded by the Australian and Queensland Governments on an 80:20 (federal:state) basis.
 Investment ID 8785

 - Australian Government

 - $102.87 million

-Ancillary works (including final pavement layer, demolition of old bridges and local road connections to the upgraded Bruce Highway) will be ongoing until late 2021, weather and construction conditions permitting.
+Ancillary works (including local road connections to the upgraded Bruce Highway, construction of private property accesses and finalising drainage) will be ongoing until mid-2022, weather and construction conditions permitting.

-There will be ongoing impacts to travel on this section of the Bruce Highway until late 2021 given the continuing works on, or in close proximity to, the new highway; the proximity of bridge demolition works; and expected date for installation of roadside lighting.
-Motorists should be prepared for ongoing traffic impacts until late 2021.
+There will be ongoing impacts to travel on this section of the Bruce Highway given the continuing works on, or in close proximity to, the new highway and the proximity of bridge demolition works.
+Motorists should be prepared for ongoing traffic impacts until mid-2022.

 Once the Haughton River Floodplain Upgrade project is complete, the severity and frequency of closures will be greatly reduced from an average of 55 hours to between 15 and 22 hours in a 1-in-50 year weather event.